About Nine To Noon

 After the 10:00 am news, our Feature Interview profiles a wide range of extraordinary and ordinary people who stimulate new ideas and debate.
 At 10:35 am we have book reviews with a range of reviewers (on alternate Fridays John McIntyre takes a look at the latest children's books).
 At 10.45 am we continue our literary theme with a reading.

-At 11:00 am on Mondays, we cover what's hot in politics, with Matthew Hooton taking the right-wing perspective, and Mike Williams coming from the left.
-On Tuesdays we feature business news with Rod Oram, on Wednesdays we have music historian Marty Duda featuring his artist of the week, on Thursdays we talk new technology with Donald Clark or Sarah Putt and on Fridays, listeners are treated to a selection of the latest music releases with Sean McKenna or Jeremy Taylor.
+At 11:00 am on Mondays, we cover the week in politics, with Matthew Hooton and Stephen Mills.
+On Tuesdays we feature business news with Rod Oram, on Wednesdays we have music historian Marty Duda featuring his artist of the week, on Thursdays we talk new technology nd on Fridays, listeners are treated to a selection of the latest music releases with Jeremy Taylor or Grant Smithies

 We round up the morning on a lighter note.
 On Mondays at 11:45 am our "urbanist" Tommy Honey looks at issues facing city dwellers - while on alternate Mondays we go off the beaten track with outdoorsman and adventurer, Kennedy Warne.
-On Tuesdays we review the latest films with Graeme Tuckett or TV, and on Wednesdays we talk science with Simon Pollard, alternating with Courtney Johnston, on the arts.
-On Thursdays, Gavin Ellis turns the spotlight on the media and on Fridays we finish the week with a light-hearted look at the news with Te Radar, joined by either Michele A'Court, Irene Pink, Gemma Gracewood, Elisabeth Easther or Pinky Agnew.
+On Tuesdays we discuss media issues with Gavin Ellis, on Wednesdays we alternate a look at issues in the arts, science and law,.
+Thursdays is viewing day, what to watch and how to watch it in this ever changing digital landscape.
+And on Fridays we finish the week with a light-hearted look at the news with Te Radar, joined by either Michele A'Court, Irene Pink, Gemma Gracewood, Elisabeth Easther or Pinky Agnew.